Dr Sharon McDonnell (Chief Investigator)1,2

 - oral presentation of findings to different audiences i.e., military relatives, friends, charities and other armed forces groups; NHS and academic audiences

-This study will help empower relatives, friends and colleagues bereaved by the suicide of a significant person who died while serving or formerly serving in the Armed Forces.
+This study will help empower relatives, friends and colleagues bereaved by the suicide of a significant person who died during or after their military service.
 It will also empower those who support these individuals to ensure they are:

 - made aware of help available